 (Personally, ceramics hold great wonder for me.
 They are small, cold, with impossibly thin widths and surprising weights.)

 In this theme of bounded national character and cultural mindset, Tanizaki extols the benefits of lacquer, light filtered through paper walls, even the suggestive depths of miso broth.
 One imagines he sits in his home taking note of things within reach, items possessing the “dim of antiquity.”

 The Chinese also love jade.
 That strange lump of stone with its faintly muddy light, like the crystallized air of the centuries, melting dimly, dully back, deeper and deeper—are we Orientals the only ones who know its charms?

-It is a beautiful, ambling essay about the nuances of Japanese aesthetics.
-How in these nuances, simple domestic things like walls, doors, ceilings, and materials appeal and recommend themselves to us differently.
-“I marvel at our comprehension of the secrets of shadows.”
+In Praise of Shadows is a beautiful, rambling essay on the nuance of domestic things like walls, doors, and ceilings and how materials appeal and recommend themselves to us differently.
+It invites us into a different way of seeing the ordinary and casual.1

-Pair with Kakuzo Okakura’s delightful read on the aesthetics and deep humanity of the Japanese tea ceremony or Pablo Neruda’s exceedingly important elevation the commonplace to the celestial in Odes to Common Things.
+Accompany In Praise of Shadows with Kakuzo Okakura’s delightful read on the aesthetics and humanity of the Japanese tea ceremony or Pablo Neruda’s exceedingly important elevation of the commonplace to the celestial in Odes to Common Things.